One sentence letter by J.D. Salinger offered for $50,000

 LITTLETON, New Hampshire Owners of a handwritten one-sentence letter by reclusive writer J.D.
-Salinger hope to sell the document for $50,000 (31,632 pounds).
+Salinger hope to sell the document for $50,000.

 Writing in nearly illegible cursive on stationery bearing his initials, the author of "The Catcher in the Rye" and "Franny and Zooey" urges his maid to finish her chores before leaving for vacation so that he will not be "bothered with insignificant things."